nastys/PDA-T2/README.md

 Something is wrong, what can I do?

 If there's an issue with the graphics or text (apart from the font) used in PDA-T2, please let me know either by making an issue on GitHub or messaging me on Discord at Jay39#7310.

+Can I upload footage of the game using this translation to YouTube?

+Yes, but with credit either in the Description or Video itself.
+Same applies for other social networking sites or video hosting.